FBoucher/stream-projects/Streams/2020-03-20-Building-budget-Url-Shortener-Azure-Serverless-and-blazor.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is continuing the work on the project AzUrlShortener a  budget friendly Url-Shortener using Azure Function (Serverless) and Storage with .Net Core.
+The focus of this stream will be on the UrlRedirect function; that's the one implicitly called when someone use a short url.

 Replay
 ------